beartype/beartype/README.rst

 the ``beartype.abby`` functional API enabling you to type-check *anything* *anytime* against *any* PEP-compliant type hint.

-    ‼

-    This API is not-so-optimized, but might be optimized shortly for optimistic definitions of "shortly."
-Since a slow API that exists is preferable to a fast API that doesn't exist, we hope everyone will bear :superscript:`...kek kek` with the temporary slowdown.
-This API is more than fast enough for general-purpose use, but cracks might show if you throw it at a tight inner loop.
-Please file an issue request if your codebase is now concerned.

 .. _is_bearable:

 *def* beartype.abby.\ **is_bearable**\ (obj: object, hint: object, \*, conf: